RonNewcomb/react-router/README.md

 - no useEffect!
 - delays Loading displays for a macrotick in case remote data is in an async cache; prevents flashing "loading" for a tick

-#### TODO

-Nested routers.
-Nested routes.
+### Coming Features

+- keeping previous route for X milliseconds for animation transition.
-Test animations.
+- Test animations.
+- Children routes.
+- Wildcard routes.
+- Nested routers.
+- Partial router config; lazy-load more router config.

 ### Discarded Features

-Can't just have the `component:` be a string for dynamic `import()` because the bundler cannot fix the path.
+- Can't just have the `component:` be a string for dynamic `import()` because the bundler cannot fix the path.

-Also, routes definition just being a key-value object was messier than expected when using deep routes with parameters.
+- Routes definition just being a key-value object was messier than expected when using deep routes with parameters.
 Too much punctuation.

-### Break it out into pieces
+### Broken out into pieces

 1. the url reader and changer, the `goto` function.
-Relative goto.
 1. the tabset-without-tabstrip.
 1. the component loader, data loader, and promise problems
 1. the isloading screen for unresolved promise phase.
 1. the animation interstitial phase.
-1. the route config that connects URL to Component , whose `goto` changes "tab"
+1. the route config that connects URL to Component, whose `goto` changes "tab"
 1. the exiting tab panel to be kept until animation finishes.
-1. the router config is always partial; parts are lazy-loaded and added at runtime

-When the `goto` aims to a level deeper than the router config... there's another router?

-When gotoing a path with ?query params but the same path we're already on, do we still nav?
-I guess so....